Phoenix Air

 Phoenix Air Group, often just referred to as Phoenix Air, is a non-scheduled airline headquartered in Cartersville, Georgia, USA, with the city's airport serving as its base.
-Founded in 1978 by Army helicopter pilot and race car driver Mark Thompson, Phoenix Air operates worldwide charter flights (passenger and cargo; catering for corporate, military or air ambulance demands).
+Founded in 1978 by U.S. Army helicopter pilot and race car driver Mark Thompson, Phoenix Air operates worldwide charter flights (passenger and cargo; catering for corporate, military or air ambulance demands).

 Phoenix Air employs just over 200 people from Cartersville and the Atlanta metro area.

 Fleet

 In 2007, Phoenix Air had been named the world's largest owner-operator of Grumman Gulfstream I aircraft.
 At that time, its fleet consisted of the following: